 Can chinchillas roam the house?

-So, can chinchillas roam the house?
-No, chinchillas can’t roam the house.
-Chinchillas roaming the house presents too many dangers.
+A chinchilla can roam the house in rooms that have been fully chinchilla proofed.
+Chinchillas roaming the house presents too many dangers if areas are present that have not been chinchilla proofed.
 Chinchillas like to chew which could cause death if a chinchilla chews an electrical cord.
-Additionally, chinchillas can hide and tuck themselves into small places making it difficult to find them if they are allowed to free roam.
+Chinchillas can also be difficult to find if they get access to areas of the home not chinchilla proofed.

 So, what do we do?